10Hr/Quote-Process-Granularity-Explorer-Application/README.md

 - **`AnalyzeAllCheckbox`**: When checked, instructs the analysis to consider **all calls or all puts together**, ignoring strike price differentiation.
 When unchecked, the analysis respects strike price groups, processing each strike separately but can is still split by bid ask.

 - **`TimeWindowSlider`**: This slider moves back and forth and is between the start and end date from the filtered dataset.
-Next to the slider is a text input that is the amount of minutes of data being included in the calculations.
+Next to the slider is a text input that is the amount of seconds of data being included in the calculations.

 - `Sample Statistics`: Displays sample size, mean, and standard deviation.
 - `Statistical Test Results`: Displays fitted distribution parameters location, scale, and degrees of freedom.
 Also displays KS Test results test statistic, decision, and p-value.